Feature: #108941 - Provide language labels as virtual JavaScript modules

 Description

 JavaScript modules can now import language labels as code.
-The labels are exposed as a object that offers a get() method and allows to substitute placeholders.
+The labels are exposed as an object with a get() method and allows placeholder substitution conforming to the ICU message format.

 // Import labels from language domain "core.bookmarks"